javierseidel/javierseidel/README.md

 - 🔭 I'm currently based in Lethbridge Alberta for school, but I am open to moving anywhere!

-- 🔭 Currently I am working on my personal website, as well as my league of legends app - League Of Smurfs
+- 🔭 At the moment I am working on my personal website, as well as my league of legends app - League Of Smurfs

 - 📫 How to reach me javierseidel96@gmail.com